 Travelling soon?
 Get your federal COVID-19 proof of vaccination.

 Some provincial restrictions remain in place to help stop the spread of COVID-19.
 The restrictions are made by the Provincial Health Officer (PHO) under the Public Health Act.
 Regional restrictions may be in place for health authorities with lower vaccination rates.

-Last updated: July 7, 2021
+Last updated: December 1, 2021

 On this page: